icarusfactor/opensim-install/README.md

 ```

 Add the below lines to the config file.
 The slash will denote MS Windows or Linux OS.
+At this time Linux is what is supported, although Windows may works but not be able to
+use all of the componets.
 ```
 /*Save locations base */
 $baseSave = "../../";